 KSS MRCPsych COURSES

-The KSS MRCPsych Courses for all doctors in Year 1 and Year 2 of Core Psychiatry training are run at the Education Centre in Hove.
-The courses run in three academic terms yearly, as a mixture of attended and distance learning days
+The KSS MRCPsych Courses for all doctors in Year 1 and Year 2 of Core Psychiatry training are mainly run at the Education Centre in Hove.
+The courses run in three academic terms yearly, as a mixture of attended and distance learning days.

-In Year 1 the course is run by Brighton and Sussex Medical School, led by Dr Richard Whale, Senior Lecturer.
+The Year 1 Course is run by Brighton and Sussex Medical School, led by Dr Richard Whale, Senior Lecturer.

-The three mental sciences modules allow enrolment in a Postgraduate Certificate in Mental Health Sciences, with HE KSS providing the academic funding
+The three Mental Health Sciences modules allow enrolment in a Postgraduate Certificate in Mental Health Sciences, with HEE KSS providing the academic funding.

-The Year 2 clinical sciences course is hosted by Sussex Partnership NHS trust, with Dr Katherine Hill as clinical lead.
+The Year 2 Clinical Sciences Course is hosted by Sussex Partnership NHS trust, with Dr Katherine Hill as clinical lead.
+As well as the days at Hove Medical Education Centre, two days are held in Kent and Medway Trust, and one in Surrey and Borders Partnership”.

-In addition to the two clinical modules, HE KSS separately funds a Research Methods module.
+In addition to the two clinical modules, HEE KSS separately funds a Research Methods module.

 HIGHER PSYCHIATRY TRAINING DAYS